learn-co-curriculum/phase-1-algorithms-big-o-examples/README.md

 We've covered a lot of material in the last couple lessons, so let's recap once
 more:

-- **Big O notation** is used to classify algorithms according to how their run time or space requirements grow as the input size grows.
+- **Big O notation** is used to classify algorithms according to how their runtime or space requirements grow as the input size grows.
 - To calculate the time complexity of an algorithm using Big O notation, count the number of steps the computer will take to run our code and then remove any constants (so `O(2n + 1)` becomes just `O(n)`).